sh3ngsh3ng/Project-03/README.md

 # Introduction
 Virtual Rooms is a platform where users can look for virtual activities to participate in.
 In addition, small business owners/vendors can advertise their virtual activities for users to book/purchase as well.
 Virtual activities can range from Escape Rooms, Murder Mysteries, Amazing Races, etc.

 The project was designed to improve the social interactions in our increasing digitalized world.
-It aims to provide a platform which provides ease of access to virtual activities by users as well as convenience for vendors to advertise their services.
+It aims to provide a platform which provides ease of access to virtual activities by users as well as a platform that provides convenience for vendors to advertise their services, manage their orders and payments.

 # Index
 1. [First Look](#first-look)